Kizuno18/Twitch-view-bot/README.md

  ## Disclamier

- The bot I am making for the YouTube series is for educational purposes only.
+ The bot I am making for educational purposes only.
 If anybody wishes to use this bot in order to boost their ranking on Twitch I am not responsible for that nor do I suggest doing that in the first place.

  Thank you for understanding.